 Matthew Eckman joined Schultz Collins in August of 2018.
 He participates in every aspect of portfolio supervision for the practice’s clients and brings new academic insights both to the financial planning process and to the provision of client services.
-He is a member of the Financial Planning Association and currently pursuing the CERTIFIED FINANCIAL PLANNER (CFP®) certification.
+He is a member of the Financial Planning Association and is a CERTIFIED FINANCIAL PLANNER™ professional.

-In his spare time, Mr. Eckman enjoys spending time with his wife and young daughter, visiting wine country, and traveling the world.
-He looks forward to resuming old hobbies, like photography and playing golf, and tackling new ones, like woodworking.
+In his spare time, Mr. Eckman enjoys spending time with his wife and two kids, visiting wine country and traveling the world.
+With his CFP® certification behind him, he looks forward to resuming old hobbies, like photography and playing golf, and tackling new ones, like woodworking.